-The WMCC Automotive Technology Program is accredited through the National Automotive Technicians Education Foundation (NATEF).
+The WMCC Automotive Technology Program is accredited by the National Automotive Technicians Education Foundation (NATEF).

-The WMCC Diesel Heavy Equipment Technology Program is accredited through the Associated Equipment Distributors (AED).
+The WMCC Diesel Heavy Equipment Technology Program is accredited by the Associated Equipment Distributors (AED).

-The WMCC Medical Assistant Program is accredited through the Medical Assisting Education Review Board (MAERB).
+The WMCC Medical Assistant Certificate Program is accredited by the Commission on Accreditation of Allied Health Education Programs upon recommendation of Medical Assisting Education Review Board (MAERB).

-The WMCC Nurisng Program is seeking its accreditation through the Accreditation Commission for Education in Nursing (ACEN).
-Accreditation status will be determined in October, 2019.
+The WMCC Nursing Program is accreditated by the Accreditation Commission for Education in Nursing (ACEN).